-(1) Developing a method to test any plant sample’s effect of enzymatic activity to its phenolic profile.
+(1) Developing a method to study how any plant sample’s enzymatic activity can alter its phenolic profile.

-During my PhD work I can develop my knowledge and skills in chemical analysis methods and technology further, and also to expand my areas of knowledge and learn to use new analysis tools.
-The scale of the project requires me to use cutting-edge chromatographic and mass-spectrometric methods, which I certainly don’t mind, and learning the tools needed to process and report the data is a challenge worth taking.
+During my PhD work I can develop and expand my knowledge and skills in chemical analysis methods and technologies.
+Occasionally I get a chance to teach these skills to others as well.
+Due to the scale of the project, I rely on cutting edge chromatographic and mass-spectrometric methods in my studies, which I certainly don’t mind, and learning the tools needed to process and report the data is a challenge worth taking.

 Results so far

-A simple-to-perform addition to an existing oxidation method has been developed, and it adds new information on oxidation capacity of any plant part, species, and genus based on their phenolic content and enzymatic activity.
-The manuscript describing this method is being written and expected to be submitted in early 2017.
-Another manuscript, where this method is being utilized on a wide selection of plant species, will be submitted later in 2017.
+A simple-to-perform addition to an existing oxidation method has been developed, and it adds new information on oxidative capacities of any plant on tissue, species and genus level based on their phenolic content and enzymatic activity.
+The manuscript describing this method was submitted in late 2017.
+Another manuscript, where this method is used with a wide selection of Finnish plant species, will be submitted in early 2018.